 As alluded around \eqref{e:strategy}, a natural approach to prove functional inequalities would be to verify the well-known Bakry--\'Emery condition.
-Recall \cite{BE,MR3155209,GZ} that for a probability measure $\dif \mu\propto \exp(\cS)\dif \sigma$ on a Riemannian manifold with $\sigma$ being the volume measure, if there exists a positive constant $K>0$ such that \begin{equs}[con:B-E]\Ric-\Hess_{\cS}\geq K,\end{equs} then $\mu$ satisfies log-Sobolev inequality with constant $K>0$, i.e. $K\text{ent}_\mu(F^2)\leq \mu(|\nabla F|^2)$.
-This approach was demonstrated in \cite{SZZ22} for pure Yang--Mills, to derive the log-Sobolev and thus Poincar\'e inequality.
+Recall \cite{BE,MR3155209,GZ} that for a probability measure $\dif \mu\propto \exp(\cS)\dif \sigma$ on a Riemannian manifold with $\sigma$ being the volume measure, if there exists a positive constant $K>0$ such that \begin{equs}[con:B-E]\Ric-\Hess_{\cS}\geq K,\end{equs} then $\mu$ satisfies the log-Sobolev inequality with constant $K>0$, i.e. $K\text{ent}_\mu(F^2)\leq \mu(|\nabla F|^2)$.
+This approach was demonstrated in \cite{SZZ22} for the pure Yang--Mills, to derive the log-Sobolev and thus the Poincar\'e inequality.

-However, when $M=\mR^N$, the unbounded nature of $\Phi$ poses challenges in controlling the Hessian of the term $\Phi_x^tQ_e\Phi_y$ showing up in $S_{\YMH}$ as required for the Bakry--\'Emery condition.
+However, when $M=\mR^N$, the unbounded nature of $\Phi$ poses challenges in controlling the Hessian of the term $\Phi_x^tQ_e\Phi_y$ showing up in $\cS_{\YMH}$ as required for the Bakry--\'Emery condition.
 For example we have a term of the form $\tr(\Phi_x^tX_e^2Q_e\Phi_y)$ when calculating $\Hess_{\cS}$, and we cannot bound it by the Ricci curvature.
 This motivates the strategy of first integrating out $\Phi$.
 In light of this, in Section~\ref{sec:pR}, our strategy will be to employ a disintegration, and establish the functional inequalities for the conditional probability given $Q$ first, from which we deduce the mass gap of the conditional probability.
-Subsequently, we combine it with further decomposition of the domain $\Lambda$ to give a delicate control of the correlation functions, appearing in the proof of Poincar\'e inequality.
-For the cases $M\in \{ \mS^{N-1}, G\}$ which we consider in Section~\ref{sec:LSB}, we can directly try to verify the Bakry--\'Emery condition, with some calculations of Hessians for the Higgs terms on $\mS^{N-1}$ or $G$.
+Subsequently, we combine it with further decomposition of the domain $\Lambda$ to give a delicate control of the correlation functions, appearing in the proof of the Poincar\'e inequality.
+For the cases $M\in \{ \mS^{N-1}, G\}$ which we consider in Section~\ref{sec:LSB}, we can directly verify the Bakry--\'Emery condition, with some careful calculations of Hessians for the Higgs terms on $\mS^{N-1}$ or $G$.
 We also refer to the introduction for more explanation on the idea of the proof.